 SCHEDULE 2 - NARRATIVE DESCRIPTION

 (Page 4 of 4)

 Information on Schedule 2 will not be disclosed to the public to the extent that it satisfies the criteria for exemption under the Freedom of Information Act, e.g., exemptions for confidential commercial information and trade secrets, certain information that could endanger the physical safety of an individual, or information designated as Critical Energy Infrastructure Information.

 NAME OF OFFICIAL THAT SHOULD BE CONTACTED FOR FOLLOW-UP OR ANY ADDITIONAL INFORMATION

 M. Name

+N. Title

-N. O. Title Telephone Number , 37 17
+0. Telephone Number

-P. FAX Number Υ Υ \
+P. FAX Number

-Q. E-mail Address /\ ,
+0 E-mail Address

-Provide a description of the incident and actions taken to resolve it.
-Include as appropriate, the cause of the incident/disturbance, change in frequency, mitigation actions

-taken, equipment damaged, critical infrastructures interrupted, effects on other systems, and preliminary results from any investigations.
-Be sure to identify: the estimate restoration date, the name of any lost high voltage substations or switchyards, whether there was any electrical system separation (and if there were, what the islanding boundaries were), and the name of the generators and voltage lines that were lost (shown by capacity type and voltage size grouping).
-If necessary, copy and attach additional sheets.
-Equivalent documents, containing this information can be supplied to meet the requirement; this includes the NERC EOP-004 Disturbance Report.
-Along with the filing of Schedule 2, a final (updated) Schedule 1 needs to be filed.
+Q. E-mail Address Provide a description of the incident and actions taken to resolve it.
+Include as appropriate, the cause of the incident/disturbance, change in frequency, mitigation actions taken, equipment damaged, critical infrastructures interrupted, effects on other systems, and preliminary results from any investigations.
+Be sure to identify: the estimate restoration date, the name of any lost high voltage substations or switchwards, whether there was any electrical system separation (and if there were, what the islanding boundaries were), and the name of the generators and voltage lines that were lost (shown by capacity type and voltage size grouping).
+If sectuary, copy and attach additional sheets.
+Equivalent documents, containing this information can be supplied to must the requirement, this includes the NERC EOP-004 Disturbance Report.
+Along with the filing of Schedule 2, a final (updated) Schedule 1 needs to im filed.
 Check the Final box on line A for Alert Status on Schedule 1 and submit this and the completed Schedule 2 no later than 72 hours after detection that a criterion was met.

-R. Nar rative:

-ated Restoration Date for all Affected C Can Receive Power ustomers 200 dd уу

-T. Name e of Assets Impacted

-Salast if your ar om of all of the i of compation recorded on the Form being submitted to the March Associate Daniel D. C. C.
+L Narrative:

-U. Non Select if you approve of all of the information provided on the Form being submitted to the North America Electric Rel Corporation (NERC) and/or the Electricity Information Sharing and Analysis Center (E-ISAC) NERC is an entity that is certified by the Federal Energy Regulatory Commission to establish and enforce reliability stam the bulk power system but that is not part of the Federal Government.
-This information would be submitted to help full respondent's requirements under NERC's reliability standards.
-U. Notify NERC/E-ISAC If approval is given to alert NERC and/or E-ISAC the Form will be emailed to systemawareness@merc.net and/or operations@eisac.com when it is submitted to DOE, DOE is not responsible for ensuring the receipt of these emails by and/or E-ISAC. c) and/or the Electricity Information Sharing and Analysis Center (E-ISAC) the Federal Energy Regulatory Commission to establish and enforce reliability standards for not part of the Federal Government.
-This information would be submitted to help fulfill the pondent's requirements under NERC's reliability standards.
-VERC and/or E-ISAC the Form will be emailed to systemawareness@merc.net and/or ubmitted to DOE.
-DOE is not responsible for ensuring the receipt of these emails by NERC and/or E-ISAC.
+5. Estimated Restoration Date for all Affe Who Can Receive Power cted Customers the car .
+77 T. Nume of Assets Impacted U. Notify NERC/E-ISAC Salact if you approve of all of the information Corporation (NERC) and/or t NERC is an entity that is certified by the Feder the bulk power system but that is not part of respondent's If approval is given to alart NERC and operations@sizec.com when it is submitted a a provided on the Form being submitted a he Electricity Information Sharing and As al Energy Regulatory Commission to eath the Federal Government.
+This informatio requirements under NERC 's reliability ath /or E-ISAC the Form will be emailed to a o DOE.
+DOE is not responsible for emant and/or E-ISAC. o the North America Electric Reliability nalysis Center (E-ISAC) ablish and enforce reliability standards for n would be submitted to help fulfill the andards. ystemawareness@merc.net and/or ing the receipt of these emails by NERC Notify NERC a Notify E-ISAC